ArtifexSoftware/mupdf.js/docs/classes/PDFAnnotation.rst

-.. method:: addInkListStrokeVertex(vertex:Array)
+.. method:: addInkListStrokeVertex(v:Point)

     Append a vertex to end of the last stroke in the ink annotation.
-The vertex is an array of its X/Y coordinates.

-    :arg vertex: `Array`.
+    :arg v: :ref:`Point <Glossary_Points>`.

     |example_tag|